CTSRD-CHERI/SIMTight/README.md

 affine scalarisation is never used in the register file holding capability meta-data, where it wouldn't make much sense.

-Currently SIMTight only exploits scalarisation to reduce regiser file storage requirements.
+SIMTight exploits scalarisation to reduce regiser file storage requirements.
 It is very effective on our benchmark suite, especially for capabilities, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
-Running `test.sh --fpga` will give details on the number of vector registers used by each benchmark.
+Running `test.sh --fpga --stats` will give details on the number of vector registers used by each benchmark.

-There are several improvements to be explored in future: (1) exploiting scalarisation to improve IPC; (2) _partial_ scalarisation;
+SIMTight also exploits scalarisation to process scalarisable instructions using a dedicated scalar pipeline, which can be enabled with:

+  * `#define SIMTEnableScalarUnit 1`

+The scalar pipeline allows an entire warp to be executed on a single execution unit in a single cycle (when an instruction is detected as scalarisable), _and runs in parallel with the main vector pipeline_.
+For many workloads, this increases perforance density significantly.

-and (3) _inter-warp_ scalarisation.
-The register file implementation is cleanly separated from the pipeline so the latter two of these improvements can be explored in a self-contained manner.
+Possible future work: _partial_ scalarisation and _inter-warp_ scalarisation.
+The register file implementation is cleanly separated from the pipeline so these improvements can be explored in a self-contained manner.